schibsted/github-actions-self-hosted-cdk/README.md

 ## :video_game: How to use self-hosted runners

 All jobs that are to run on a self-hosted runner (which is all jobs in a GHE environment), need to have `self-hosted` in the `runs-on` list.
-In addition, to specify which type of runner or runner configuration to launch the job on we also need to set either `container:XXX` or `vm:YYY`, where `XXX` is the amount of memory a container based runner should have and `YYY` is an AWS instance type.
+In addition, to specify which instance type to use we also need to set `vm:XXX`, where `XXX` is an AWS instance type.

 For example: